 Before you open an account there are some general things to think about:

-- Is there a local branch of your bank or building society, or a Post Office, where you can pay in money and check your account?
+- Find out if there is a local branch of your bank or building society, or a Post Office, where you can pay in money and check your account.

 If you have tried but can’t open a basic bank account, you might need to look at alternative options.
 Although we can’t give financial advice, there are a few alternatives below, and you should seek independent financial advice from organisations such as CAB or the Money Advice Service, as they can help you decide what is best for you.

 Post Office Card Account